joshgerdes/jekyll-uno/_posts/2018-06-26-Using-dsc-for-windows-hardening.md

 ---

-I am not a DSC *(Desired State Configuration)* expert, however, the technology has always interested me and as such, something I like to dabble in.
+I am not a DSC *(Desired State Configuration)* expert, however, the technology has always interested me and as such, something I like to dabble in it.

 There are many reasons for using PowerShell DSC and hopefully today, I can help enlighten you towards some of its use.
 DSC can be used for things such as: